atolye15/cra-recipe/README.md

 ## Step 1: Creating a new app

-First of all, we need to initialize our codebase via cra command.
+First of all, we need to initialize our codebase via CRA command.

 ```
 yarn create react-app cra-starter --typescript